“What is the best bible version?”, for this post we will only look at the Americanised Cannon of 66 books.

 The Ezra Variances, are four places in the bible where Ezra the scribe lied and deliberately wrote words in his translation of the Holy Bible that were not in the copy of the Law which he received.

-• Peshitta Download translated by the Church of God (A group of expert translators, very good translation)
+- Peshitta Download translated by the Church of God (A group of expert translators, very good translation)

 NOTE: A translation is more than just finding a synonym in another language.
 It REQUIRES His Great Spirit to give the understanding for the translation.
 That is why nonbelievers cant translate bibles.
-The Peshitta and Masoretic Text are notorious for having atheists, Jews, and Messianics’ (Jews that add Yeshua to Talmud and Kabbalah occult worship) doing translations for the Children of the living God.
+The Masoretic Text is notorious for having atheists, Jews, and Messianics’ (Jews that add Yeshua to Talmud and Kabbalah occult worship) doing translations for the Children of the living God.
 So, be careful and look for versions that don’t have hoof prints of the enemy or his fellow workers involved with scripture you are studying and learning from.

 The New Testament